Compensation and refunds

 *Information is subject to change.
 Please check the latest train timetable before your trip.

-Travelling by train from Salisbury to London Waterloo is efficient and offers a scenic and comfortable experience.
-With frequent departures from Salisbury, you can reach London Waterloo in just 1 hour 20 minutes, making it one of the fastest and most convenient ways to travel between these two places.
+Taking the train from Salisbury to London Waterloo is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from Salisbury, you can arrive at London Waterloo in just 1 hour 55 minutes, making it a quick and convenient option for travelling between these two places.

 Salisbury to London Waterloo trains are generally punctual, but delays or cancellations can occur due to weather, strikes, and other factors.
 After purchasing a ticket, use TrainPal to track live train updates.
 Before buying a ticket, our Train Journey Planner provides all necessary booking information.
 Simply enter your departure and arrival stations, click 'Search,' and view routes labelled 'Cheapest' or 'Fastest,' with all details displayed.